 Description: The broadcast node obtains the mapping in broadcast mode.
 The peer-to-peer node obtains the mapping by sending a unicast packet to communicate with the WINS server.
 The mixed node obtains the mapping by sending a broadcast packet the first time.
 If the mixed node fails to obtain the mapping the first time, it obtains the mapping by sending a unicast packet to communicate with the WINS server the second time.
-The hybrid node obtains the mapping by sending a unicast packet to communicate with the WINS server the first time.
+The hybrid node obtains the mapping by sending a unicast packet to communicate to communicate to communicate to communicate with the WINS server the second time.
+The hybrid node obtains the mapping by sending a unicast packet to communicate with the WINS server the second time.
 If the hybrid node fails to obtain the mapping the first time, it obtains the mapping by sending a broadcast packet the second time.